E-Health/ehealth-resources/code.md

 - https://github.com/CogStack/nlp2phenome : using AI model to infer patient phenotypes from identified named entities (instances of biomedical concepts)
 - https://github.com/asyml/forte : Forte is a flexible and powerful NLP builder FOR TExt.
 This is part of the CASL project: http://casl-project.ai/
 - https://github.com/bvanaken/clinical-outcome-prediction : Code for the EACL 2021 Paper: Clinical Outcome Prediction from Admission Notes using Self-Supervised Knowledge Integration
+- https://github.com/LNS98/deep-learning-medical-app : MSc AI Group Project Imperial College London.
+Created a medical web-application, easily deployable using Docker, for clinicians to upload MRI scans of bowel system and receive a diagnosis from a ResNet Model.